 The Compensation Committee recognizes the importance of providing competitive total compensation packages to attract, retain, and motivate qualified executives, ensure that executives are rewarded for success, while also conserving resources.
-For example, although the Compensation Committee assesses peer companies to gain an understanding of relative levels of executive compensation in our industry, and aims to set executive compensation at-or-near the 50th percentile of peer companies, it does not follow any fixed, pre-determined benchmark but instead adjust for the factors we described above, individual performance and qualities, and the totality of the circumstances and information available to the Compensation Committee.
+For example, although the Compensation Committee assesses peer companies to gain an understanding of relative levels of executive compensation in our industry, it does not follow any fixed, pre-determined benchmark but instead adjusts for the factors we described above, individual performance and qualities, and the totality of the circumstances and information available to the Compensation Committee.